networkimprov/mnm/README.md

 The `listen` object defines:
 `net` & `laddr` - arguments to `net.ListenConfig.Listen(nil, net, laddr)`
 `certPath` & `keyPath` - arguments to `tls.LoadX509KeyPair(certPath, keyPath)`

+The `name` parameter defines the server's `tmtprev` response `.name` field.

+The `auth` parameter defines where third party authentication is required:
+`0` - not supported
+`1` - required for registration
+`2` - required for registration and login (not yet implemented)

+The `authby` array defines a set of objects describing OpenID Connect providers:
+`label` - the name of the OIDC provider/application
+`login` - an array giving the base URL, followed by name=value request parameters, for OIDC `/authorize`
+`token` - an array giving the base URL, followed by name=value request parameters, for OIDC `/token`
+`std` - an array of name=value request parameters to append to both `login` & `token` requests
+`keys` - the URL for the public key needed to validate tokens provided by OIDC authentication
+`iss` & `aud` - expected values for claims in the `.id_token` field of OIDC tokens

+If the first `authby` object is empty, OpenID Connect authentication is optional.
+This is useful for testing.

 ### Build & package